TrivikramUmanath/Food-Delivery-App/README.md

+# Hunger-Pants

-# Hangry
+# Hunger-Pants

-Hangry is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+ is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It aims to provide users with a smooth and interactive experience to explore and order food when they're feeling "hangry" (hungry + angry).

 ## Tech Stack